'Agnipath introduced in haste': BSP, SP criticise Centre | Entertainment

 - India

-Bahujan Samaj Party supremo Mayawati and Samajwadi Party chief Akhilesh Yadav on Monday slammed the Centre over 'Agnipath' claiming the scheme was introduced in a haste and that the opposition to the BJP ''from all sides'' showed the saffron party had lost its base.
+Bahujan Samaj Party supremo Mayawati and Samajwadi Party chief Akhilesh Yadav on Monday slammed the Centre over 'Agnipath' claiming the scheme was introduced in a haste and that the country's security was paramount.

 Mayawati said in a Hindi tweet, ''The new 'Agnipath' scheme has taken the country by surprise and is being implemented in haste like 'notebandi' (demonetization) and 'taalaabandi' (lockdown), which affected crores of youths and their families, and there is anger among them.
 The government should avoid having an arrogant attitude.''
 The ''unrestrained statements'' by the BJP leaders and the ''narrow politics'' of spreading confusion among the people and creating difficulties for the army should immediately end, she said in another tweet.